Functional Institutions are the Exception

 What’s more, our allies—even if we understand how they tend to think and what they are like—remain hard to understand as well, especially if they have thought about a subject with which we are unfamiliar.
 Enemies will try to disguise themselves as allies.

 Our coordination costs are typically high, and we pay them in forms so familiar that they are usually not noticed.
 There are also high costs to figuring out who is competent and who isn’t.
 Relying on others to help map out how the world works—a workaround to the limitations of our small, short-lived minds—is only a sporadically good idea and has failures that are hard to detect from the inside.
 Epistemically sound collaboration is rare.
 The design of functional institutions is then the products of individuals, not large cooperative groups.

 A great man is someone with a secret and a plan

 Our puzzle leads us to an interesting conclusion.
 Starting with exceptional institutions as unexplainable anomalies, we saw that functionality is the anomaly, and then concluded that a founder capable of bypassing some of the limitations of a typical human mind, himself an anomaly, produces this functionality.
 Only once assembled and functional does the machine possess the capacity for purposeful self-improvement beyond the founder’s design.

-Great man history, disparaged in academic consensus starting in the late 19th century in favor of socio-economic forces history, deserves a second look.
+Great man history, disparaged by academic consensus starting in the late 19th century in favor of theories of socio-economic forces history, deserves a second look.
 Great forces are perhaps only unleashed by particular great minds.
-The recasting of the pre-modern approach as “great minds history” provides a prophecy — one that extends beyond the human era.
-Those who find secrets, that is, correct and special knowledge about the world, and have the ability to plan, possess the building blocks of the next machine.
+The recasting of the pre-modern approach as “great minds history” provides a prophecy, one that extends beyond the human era.
+Those who find secrets—that is, correct and special knowledge about the world—and have the ability to plan, possess the building blocks of the next great machine.